djbingham/fleet-devops/README.md

 `. run.sh {{command}} --host={{host}} --hostDir={{hostDir}} --domain={{domain}} --letsEncryptEmail={{letsEncryptEmail}}`

 The order of arguments, including the command to run, is unimportant.
-The reognised arguments are as follows:
+The recognised arguments are as follows:

 - `{{command}}` (required) Relative path to the script to be executed.
 - `{{host}}` (optional) The remote server to execute the command on.
 Default: empty (will execute command locally)